 Less than 20 years later, in 1981, the IBM Personal Computer arrived.
 Although it wasn’t the first-ever PC, people began buying these computers to use in their daily lives.

 However, the 1980s and 1990s were rough for the company.
 According to its website, “IBM was thrown into turmoil by back-to-back revolutions.”
-The PC revolution brought competition from Microsoft and Apple, reported NPR in 2011.
+The PC revolution also brought competition from Microsoft and Apple, reported NPR in 2011.
 Further, IBM suffered annual net losses that reached the billions — a record of $8 billion in 1993, to be exact.

 The company had two options: reinvent or die.
 So, IBM shifted its focus to IT and consulting, according to NPR.